sfu-ireceptor/dataloading-mongo/verify/README.md

 - That the Turnkey is running

-The sanitychecking.py script takes as input:
+The verify_dataload.sh script takes as input:

 * the name of a CSV or EXCEL file containing sample metadata
 * the URL associated to the Turnkey
 * the study ID uniquely identifying the study
 * the full path to a directory containing annotation files for sequences processed using either MIXCR, IMGT or IGBLAST
-* a sanity check level: "H" for summary on number of samples loaded, "L" for details on field name and content, "F" for number of sequences check
 * a field name within the metadata uniquely idenfitying each sample

 And as output it generates a report covering points 1-4.